 My husband is a vegetarian, so for him I always make rice-stuffed grape leaves, which are surprisingly simple.
 If you can’t find fresh grape leaves to blanch, many specialty food stores offer them pre-blanched and sold in jars.
 From there it is just a matter of preparing the filling, filling them, lining them in a pot and cooking them.
 For my part, I have a Greek friend who makes them stuffed with lamb, and they are utterly addictive.

 Stuffed grape leaves go by a lot of different names, depending on where you are traveling.
 You might here them called dolmas in Greece, tolmas in Armenia, sarmas or dolmas in Turkey, and warak enab (or wara’ enab) in Arabic, just to name a few.
-We offer a number of itineraries that include cooking classes in which you might learn to prepare the regional variation of stuffed grape leaves, such as any of our cooking vacations in Greece or Turkey.
+We offer a number of itineraries that include cooking classes in which you might learn to prepare the regional variation of stuffed grape leaves, such as any of our cooking vacations in Greece, Turkey, or Israel.